ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added various CLI parameters for tuning gossip parameters.
 - Enabled nodes to run using an ephemeral key pair, rather than one that is read from disk.
 - Removed incorrect spurious warning.
-- Moved CI tests to run in Github Actions rather than running in Travis.
+- Moved CI tests to run in GitHub Actions rather than running in Travis.
 - Removed special cases from the VM interface.

 **Added Command Line Arguments:**